If you are looking for a pet door, there are some very important elements to consider...

-The Endura Flap was designed specifically because this is such an unfortunate dilemna.
-The solution to have a truely 4 season, flexible pet door was to incorporate a unique, patented system of magnets that cover all the edges of the pet door.
-Essentially the Endura flap starts undersized, but then grows with magnets around it's accordian like bellows to seal regardless of how cold it is outside.
+The Endura Flap was designed specifically to address this issue.
+The solution to having a truly 4-season, flexible pet door was to incorporate a unique, patented system of magnets that cover all the edges of the pet door.
+Essentially, the Endura flap starts undersized, but then grows with magnets around its accordion-like bellows to seal regardless of how cold it is outside.

 Yes, the design of the frame matters and the interaction between the flap and the frame matters.
 But if you haven't got a great flap to put in that frame, you can't possibly have a great pet door.

-Patio Pacific Inc has specialized in the design of dog doors and cat doors for over 35 years.
-During that time, Patio Pacific has handled every pet door ever made.
+Patio Pacific has specialized in the design of dog doors and cat doors for over 35 years.
+During that time, they have handled every pet door design imaginable.
 While many of these have been excellent in one respect or another, none has ever combined all the best features into one product.

 To be considered perfect, a pet door must (click on links to learn more):